nlamantia/players-api/README.md

 > FetchPlayersJob.perform_later # to enqueue the job and let the sidekiq worker do its job
 > exit # to exit the rails console
 ```
+This job will also run every 5 minutes.
+That interval may be excessive, but it was
+intentionally kept short for the sake of this demo project.

 ### Running Step 2 of the Project
 Make the following HTTP request using your favorite HTTP client: